AET-DevOps25/team-continuous-disappointment/README.md

 2. **Recipe Modification**: A user submits a traditional recipe and requests, "Make this vegan."
 The LLM identifies non-vegan ingredients and substitutes them with plant-based alternatives, returning a modified version of the recipe.

-3. **Meal Planning**: A user asks for a weekly meal plan.
-The LLM generates a diverse and nutritionally balanced plan, optionally based on dietary restrictions or cuisine preferences.
+3. **Meal Planning with User Preferences**: A user defines his/her dietary preferences in the web application and asks for a weekly meal plan in the chat.
+The LLM generates a diverse and nutritionally balanced plan, based on dietary restrictions or cuisine preferences.

 4. **Ingredient-Limited Cooking**: A user specifies available ingredients, such as "eggs, spinach, and cheese," and the system suggests recipes that can be prepared using those ingredients, optimizing for simplicity and flavor.